rich98/redhat_ubuntu_audit/README.md

 Everything is shared under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

 Need a feature?
 Why not ask for it!
 What other versions of linux test?
-Hazppy to just point me at the ISO Feel free to conbtribute.
+Happy to just point me at the ISO Feel free to conbtribute.

 Auditscript 3.6.0 coming soon